 Grants

-In addition to tuition costs, grants are a wonderful option to consider for funding student and education-related expenses such as books, study materials, travel, student housing, and so on.
-The majority of grants are given out based on financial need rather than their academic achievement.
+Grants are an excellent choice for covering student and education-related expenses such as books, study materials, travel, student accommodation, and so on, in addition to tuition fees.
+Grants are typically awarded based on financial need rather than on academic achievement.

 Graduate Assistantships

 Graduate Teaching Assistantships or Graduate Research Assistantships may be available at some universities to pursue a Master’s degree.
-While Graduate Teaching Assistants support classroom function and assist senior teachers with carrying out their duties, Graduate Research Assistants do the same, but in a lab or research environment.
+While Graduate Teaching Assistants support classroom function and assist senior teachers with their duties, Graduate Research Assistants do the same in a lab or research environment.
 Graduate Assistants are paid a stipend that can contribute towards funding the cost of their Master’s program.

 Working on Campus

 Universities often encourage students to study and work on the same campus.
-Part-time work can be found with a paycheck, which can help defray some of the expenses associated with completing a Master’s Degree.
+Part-time work can be found with a paycheck, which can help defray some expenses associated with completing a Master’s Degree.

 Student Loans

-Federal loans, bank loans, and private loans can be reasonably easy funding methods for those willing to pay interest on a loan.
-However, to avoid accruing interest and increase student debt, students should better manage their finances and pay back such loans on time.
+Federal, bank, and private loans can be reasonably easy funding methods for those willing to pay interest on a loan.
+However, to avoid accruing interest and increasing student debt, students should better manage their finances and repay such loans on time.

 FAFSA